 Chania is the most important town of western Crete, built on the eastern part of Chania bay, on the site of the ancient town of Cydonia.
-The town existed till late Byzantine period, when it was totally destroyed by the Saracens (828AD).
+The town existed till the late Byzantine period when it was totally destroyed by the Saracens (828AD).

-The walls had almost square shape, with an overall perimeter of 3085m, while a trench of 1942m, 10m depth and 50m width ran parallel to the walls.
+The walls had an almost square shape, with an overall perimeter of 3085m, while a trench of 1942m, 10m depth, and 50m width ran parallel to the walls.
 There were 4 bastions in the corners of the wall with a rampart on each one of them.

 - In the northwest corner was the bastion of San Salvatore or Venier or Griti, with the rampart of Revelino San Salvatore.